North America Summit

 If you don't see your question below, check out the other Event FAQs from the pop-up in the lower right corner.

-Destination Marketers, Tourism Boards, Governments, Tour Operators, Tourist Guides, Media, Journalists, Accomodation, Lodging, Chefs, Restaurant Owners, Hoteliers, Tour Operators, Tourist Guides, Academia, Wineries, Breweries, Cideries, Researchers, and anyone else who is interested in food and beverage tourism issues in North America.
+Destination Marketers, Tourism Boards, Governments, Tour Operators, Tourist Guides, Media, Journalists, Lodging, Chefs, Restaurant Owners, Hoteliers, Tour Operators, Tourist Guides, Academia, Wineries, Breweries, Cideries, Researchers, and anyone else who is interested in food and beverage tourism issues in North America.

 Prices vary by event so check the registration area for registration pricing.
 The price is the same for everyone – business owners, academics, journalists, government officials, tourism offices, etc. No VAT or any other tax is payable because we produce the Summit from our offices in the USA.